michaelbeaumont/awesome-leaved/README.md

     awful.key({ modkey }, ";", leaved.focus(true))

-To minimize an entire container, use `minContainer`:
+To minimize the container of the current client, use `minContainer`:

     awful.key({ modkey, "Shift" }, "n", leaved.keys.minContainer)